DELIVERING THE FINEST. TO THE FINEST IN THE WORLD.

 Above: Design test sheets were created, trialing placement ideas, lighting and reflective context challenges with full colour mocks and visuals.

-Above: Gilding work in progress – an outline and offset ‘drop shade’ was engineered into the final lettering for greater visinbility over our target 30-40m distance.
+Above: The main window Gilding work in progress – an outline and offset ‘drop shade’ was engineered into the final lettering for greater visibility over our target 30-40m viewing-catchment distance.

-We created sets of full colour visuals along the way in order to assist decision making by the Wolseley team.
+We created these stunning sets of full colour visuals along the way, in order to assist decision making by the Wolseley team.
+These two sets show versions in NGS Garamond Demi and NGS Gill Sans Originals typefaces.

-On site at the Wolseley City – 4 days proudly all done.
+On site at the Wolseley City – TM 4 days – proudly all done.

 Factors influencing perceived brightness